 Eaglecrest staff use snow cats to professionally maintain the hilly Nordic trails for the Upper and Lower Loops.
+The JNSC helps with early/late season grooming via snow machines.
 Day passes or Eaglecrest Nordic Season Passes are required.
 The rental shop does offer Nordic gear.
 Early season skiing could start on the Lower Loop in December followed by the Upper Loop.
 Eaglecrest stops grooming in mid-April but skiing can be good for weeks afterwards.

 It’s worth the effort to go to the Upper Loop at an average elevation of 480 m, elevation change of ~48 m, and 3.32 km long.
 There are trail options for beginner to advanced skate and classic skiers and includes some fast tight corners and rolling hills.
 This is the highest groomed trail in Juneau and gets the most snow but also requires several feet to fill in.
 Views vary from mountains to forests to open meadows.
 A picnic table is available.
 Access is from either the quiet, steep, and narrow Upper Loop Access Trail off the beginning of the Lower Loop when skiing from the lodge.
 Or skiers may hike or ski about the same distance 1.1 km under the Hooter Chair Lift and up the side of the wider Trickster run.
 Watch for alpine skiers and snow boarders.
 Nordic users should use caution skiing down either trail to return to the lodge.